AlexDucharme/LunchPal/README.md

     #-------------------------------#
 ```
 **Becasue MIDI == Lunch Time !**
-LunchPal is a small set of python class and functions, base on mido, to experiment with MIDI signals processing algorithms.
+LunchPal is a small set of python class and functions, to experiment with MIDI signals processing algorithms.
 This project was born because I needed to find easy way to convert MIDI notes from any inputs into a series of control changes (CC) for the Korg KP3 and the KAOSSILATOR Pro.
 While I was exploring this problem, I was wondering : what if I want to test different algorithms?
 Or what if I want to have multiple virtual MIDI "bots" at the same time?
 This is why I made the LunchPal, to be able manage multiple MIDI "bots" and experiment with their processing of the MIDI signal.

 ## How it works?
-You first sketch a LunchPal, which means giving it a name and choosing its MIDI input port, output port and channels.
+You first sketch a LunchPal, which means giving it a name and choosing its MIDI input/output port and channels.
 You then write some functions to handle the MIDI signals by your LunchPal.
 Finaly, you "summon" your LunchPal with the chosen algorithm.

 ## Environnement